 In order to determine whether responses were predicted not only by current implicit or explicit response, we determined whether the most recent previous training trial that contained the same object had an implicit or an explicit response and if that response could predict current accuracy in addition to current response type.
 We also determined whether the most recent previous training trial containing the same action had an implicit or explicit response.
-As there was a relation between explicit judgments and accuracy, we constructed a GLME model with block, implicit/explicit response on the current trial, and accuracy of the previous trial containing the same object and accuracy of the previous trial containing the same action.
-We then determined whether adding implicit/explicit judgment to this model predicted additional variance.
-We found that it did, $\chi^2(2) = 9.250$, p = .009, marginal $R^2 = .298$, conditional $R^2 = .502$.
+As there was a relation between explicit judgments and accuracy, we constructed a GLME model with block, implicit/explicit response on the current trial, and accuracy of the previous trial containing the same object and accuracy of the previous trial containing the same object and accuracy of the previous trial containing the same object and accuracy of that it did, $\chi^2(2) = 9.250$, p = .009, marginal $R^2 = 0.298$, conditional $R^2 = 0.502$.
 Thus, participants were able to generate explicit knowledge about the structure prior to accuracy on the next trial containing similar information.